kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 The following algorithm could be used:

-1. Count the number of pods that are active (Pending or Running)
+1. Count the number of pods that are active (Pending or Running) and not terminating.
-2. If `recreatePodsWhen=Failed` and feature is on, then we will count the number of terminating pods
+2. Count the number of terminating pods.
-3. In `manageJob` we will count expected pods against the number of pods not in terminal state:  `numberOfPods = active + terminating`
+3. In `manageJob` we will count expected pods as:
-4. `numberOfPods` can be used to signal whether or not creation is needed
+  - when `recreatePodsWhen: Failed` then `expectedPods = active + terminating`.
+  - when `recreatePodsWhen: TerminatingOrFailed` then `expectedPods = active`.
+4. Use the expected number of pods to decide whether to recreate.

+In Indexed completion mode, the tracking of pods is per index.

 The field `Status.terminating` will include the number of terminating pods.